top of page

 20230823_141942_edited.jpg

-I didn’t take my first acting class until my freshman year of college.
-But what a life changer that class was!
+Having grown up with musicals, my first acting class freshman year of college was an eye-opener - and a life changer!
 We learned about Stanislavski, Anton Chekhov, and Michael Chekhov under the caring and supportive guidance of Professor Sarah Dixon.
 And something clicked for me.
 As I learned more about acting, I was also set on a journey to learn more about storytelling and the importance of storytelling.

-As an actor, I usually play quirky/awkward characters, warm moms, or difficult (aka bitchy) brunettes.
-As a writer my favorite stories are character-driven and connection-focused with strong female leads (because I don’t think ladies have gotten to have enough fun on screen or on stage!).
+As an actor, I usually play quirky/awkward characters, warm moms, and difficult (aka bitchy) brunettes.
+As a writer, my favorite stories are character-driven and connection-focused with strong female leads (because I don’t think ladies have gotten to have enough fun on-screen or on-stage!).

 Contact Me!